sdkbox-doc/en/src/apteligent/v3-cpp/usage.md

 // Allowing Users to Opt Out of Crittercism sdkbox::PluginApteligent::setOptOutStatus(true);

-//Changing the verbosity of Crittercism’s Logs sdkbox::PluginApteligent::setLoggingLevel(sdkbox::CRLoggingLevelInfo); // CRLoggingLevelSilent / CRLoggingLevelError / CRLoggingLevelWarning
+// Changing the verbosity of Crittercism’s Logs
+// sdkbox::CRLoggingLevelSilent  : Turns off all Crittercism log messages
+// sdkbox::CRLoggingLevelError   : Only print errors.
+An error is an unexpected event that will result not capturing important data
+// sdkbox::CRLoggingLevelWarning : (Default) Only print warnings.
+Currently warning messages are printed when calling Crittercism methods before initializing Crittercism.
+// sdkbox::CRLoggingLevelInfo    : The most verbose level of logging
+sdkbox::PluginApteligent::setLoggingLevel(sdkbox::CRLoggingLevelInfo);

 // Send App Load Data
 // You must set `"delay_sending_appload":true` in `sdkbox_config.json` first